The Education (Pastoral Care of Tertiary and International Learners) Code of Practice

 What is the Code?

-The University of Canterbury follows the Code of Practice for the Pastoral Care of International Students.
+The University of Canterbury follows the The Education (Pastoral Care of Tertiary and International Learners) Code of Practice.
 The Code sets out the minimum standards of non-academic advice and care that are expected of educational providers with respect to international students.

 A summary of the Code